SecUSo/privacy-friendly-wifi-manager/README.md

 # Privacy Friendly WiFi
 This app helps you automatically turning on/off your Wi-Fi while you are not near a known WiFi.
+The intent of this Android app is to provide a possibility to (de-) activate WiFi according to preset rules.
+Triggers include cell location and a time schedule.

 ## Motivation
 By switching of the Wi-Fi when it is not required, so called tracking via Wi-Fi is avoided.
 Privacy Friendly WiFi Manager also saves battery life by automatically disabling your phone´s Wi-Fi in case it is not near an already known Wi-Fi network.
 As it is developed as a practical work for the SECUSO research group of the Technische Universtität Darmstadt in Germany, the main motivation lies in providing a useful app using minimum permissions.
 This also implies that we put a stress on preserving the user´s privacy.

-## Overview
-The intent of this Android app is to provide a possibility to (de-) activate WiFi according to preset rules.
-Triggers include cell location and a time schedule.

 ## Download and more Information